quandl/quandl-excel-windows/README.md

 ### Setup

+1. This project depends on WIX designer, and works best with visual studio 2015.
 1. Install Add-in Express for Office and .NET from [https://www.add-in-express.com/downloads/adxnet.php].
 Any edition will work.
 Note that trial version is not available, you need to purchase your license.
 1. Install WiX toolset from http://wixtoolset.org/.
+1. Go to Extensions > Manage Extensions | Search and Install `Designer for Visual Studio WiX Setup Projects`.
 1. Right click solution file and select `Restore NuGet Packages` (If you don't have NuGet, please install it at [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html))
 1. Make sure that you have `ildasm` tool from Microsoft SDK installed.
 You need it to sign assemblies with strong name (see the next step).
 The solution has been tested with SDK 10.0A